 Today, we will examine how using Suboxone in opiate detox works and help you determine what steps to take in order to get started with the detox process.

 Suboxone is similar to Methadone in many ways, as they are both used in a medical detox setting for opiate withdrawal.
 While Methadone has been around for nearly 100 years, Suboxone has only been on the market since 2002.
-During this short period of time, it has become the gold standard in drug rehabs and detoxes all over the world when addressing patients experiencing symptoms of opiate or heroin withdrawal.
+During this short period of time, it has become the gold standard in drug rehabs and detoxes all over the world when addressing clients experiencing symptoms of opiate or heroin withdrawal.

 What exactly is Suboxone and how does it work?